 Here, we aim to test whether birth year-specific risk from seasonal influenza is primarily driven by broad imprinting protection at the HA phylogenetic group-level, or by narrower imprinting protection specific to a single HA or NA subtype.
 Childhood imprinting specific to a particular hemagglutinin subtype might provide exceptionally strong, lifelong protection specific to H1 or to H3.
 Similarly, childhood imprinting might act strongly at the NA subtype level, providing lifelong protection specific to N1 or to N2 (Fig. 1).
 Alternatively, broad HA group-level imprinting might drive seasonal influenza cohort effects.
-Although the B cell clones involved in group-level protection usually play a minimal role in immunity against familiar, seasonal influenza viruses, these broadly protective clones can rise in frequency and play a strong role in immunity if the host lacks immune memory of more variable, immunodominant epitopes (13–15,21,22).
+Although the B cell clones involved in group-level protection usually play a minimal role in immunity against familiar, seasonal influenza viruses, these broadly protective B cells can rise in frequency and play a strong role in immunity if the host lacks immune memory of more variable, immunodominant epitopes (12–14,20,21).
 Thus, in theory, HA group-level immune memory may serve as a second line of defense against drifted seasonal strains, called in as backup to target conserved epitopes when narrow, first-line memory B cells are unable to recognize their drifted, variable targets.
 If HA group-level imprinting strongly shapes seasonal influenza risk, then cohorts imprinted to H1 or H2 (both group 1) should be protected against modern, seasonal H1N1, while only cohorts imprinted to H3 (group 2) would be protected against modern, seasonal H3N2 (Fig. 1A-B).

 In addition to cohort effects from childhood imprinting, differences in H1N1 and H3N2’s rates of antigenic drift may also contribute to differences in subtype-specific age distribution.
-Subtype H3N2 drifts slightly faster than H1N1, and as a result, H3N2 may be more able to cause infections in older, immunologically experienced cohorts, whereas H1N1 may be relatively restricted to incidence in immunologically naïve children (23).
+Subtype H3N2 drifts slightly faster than H1N1, and as a result, H3N2 may be more able to cause infections in older, immunologically experienced cohorts, whereas H1N1 may be relatively restricted to incidence in immunologically naïve children (22).

 Using two large data sets on seasonal influenza incidence, which together represent 13,063 confirmed influenza A cases across 18 years and 15 countries, we tested whether observed differences in age distribution of H1N1 and H3N2 cases are primarily driven by cohort effects from childhood imprinting, or by other factors.
-To test whether HA group-level imprinting, HA subtype-level imprinting, NA subtype-level imprinting or no effect of imprinting was most consistent with observed patterns, we developed a suite of models, fitted models to data using maximum likelihood, and performed model selection using AIC.
+To test whether HA group-level imprinting, HA subtype-level imprinting, NA subtype-level imprinting or no effect of imprinting was most consistent with observed patterns, we developed a suite of models, fitted models to data using maximum likelihood, and performed model selection using the Akaike Information Criterion (AIC).
 Additionally, to test whether differences in H1N1 and H3N2’s rates of antigenic advance were a dominant driver of observed subtype-specific differences in age distribution, we analyzed the relationships between the annual magnitude of antigenic advance, and season-specific age distributions of infection.

 The Data